 A Guide to Trusts: Everything You Need to Know

-Establishing a trust can ensure that your estate is distributed according to your wishes and help alleviate tax burden.
+Establishing a trust as part of your estate can ensure that your assets are distributed according to your wishes and provide tax benefits and asset protection.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-In today’s guide, we will examine the function of a trust, discuss the types of trusts, and provide a step-by-step guide to help you set up a trust for yourself and your loved ones.
+In this guide, we will examine the function of a trust, discuss the various types of trusts and provide a step-by-step guide to help you set up a trust for yourself and your loved ones.

 What Is a Trust?